IQSS/dataverse/doc/sphinx-guides/source/api/getting-started.rst

 Getting Started with APIs
 =========================

 If you are a researcher or curator who wants to automate parts of your workflow, this section should help you get started.
-The :doc:`intro` section lists resources for other groups who may be interested in Dataverse software APIs such as developers of integrations and support teams.
+The :doc:`intro` section lists resources for other groups who may be interested in Dataverse Software APIs such as developers of integrations and support teams.

 .. contents:: |toctitle|
     :local: